AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/extension-points/customer/grid-columns.md

 ### Customer data matching

-#### Id matching

-The Admin UI SDK expects the customer id in Adobe Commerce to correctly match the customer to the data and fill the correct cell.
+The Admin UI SDK expects the customer ID in Adobe Commerce to correctly match the customer to the data and fill the correct cell.

-#### Default value

-A default value can be provided to be added to unmatched ids, or in case data doesn't match the expected type of the column.
-If not provided, the cell is left empty.
+A default value can be provided to be added to unmatched IDs, or in case data doesn't match, the expected type of the column.
+If a value is not provided, the cell is left empty.

-In case of error, more info can be found in the Adobe Commerce logs.
+In case of error, check the Adobe Commerce logs.

-##### Example of default value
+The following example provides a default value.

 ```javascript
 "*": {